A Columbus Day Revisit

 The first landfall of Columbus in the New World is a subject of considerable academic debate.
 Wherever the landing actually took place, Columbus called the island "San Salvador".
 For many years historians generally believed this to be an island known as "Wattling Island"in the Bahamas which later was renamed "San Salvador".
 At least nine other islands have been seriously examined as possibilities.
 The most often discussed seems to be Samana Cay.
 There has been debate over the issue for years and strong cases have been made for other islands as the first landfall of Columbus.
 Some of the most scholarly debate in terms of forensic navigation have been carried in the pages of the Naval Institute PROCEEDINGS and NATIONAL GEOGRAPHIC.
 However, the where of the first landfall of Columbus is not as important for an examination of the lessons of the first contact.

 The first lesson to be derived from the first voyage of Columbus is the definition of "first contact".
-Is "first contact" as a matter of gravest concern, the first contact between emissaries of an alien culture and the first inhabitants met?
+The operative definition of "first contact "is a matter of gravest concern.
+Is it the first contact between emissaries of an alien culture and the first inhabitants met?
 Or is "first contact" the first meeting between the emissaries and the first officials of the culture visited.
 The first contact between Columbus and native Americans made little impression on the culture of San Salvador, an apparent rural back water but provided Columbus with some vital intelligence.
-His next contact with a real Chief of numerous villages Guacanagari would set the course for European /Native American relations for centuries.
+His next contact with a real Chief of numerous villages, a "Chief" named Guacanagari, would set the course for European /Native American relations for centuries.
 There is a high probability when exploring unknown areas that actual first contact will be unplanned.
 Let us examine the first days of Columbus in the New World and ask our selves what there is to learn from the Columbus experience if initial contact in our own explorations will be with non official persons.
 Let us also look for lessons for that first contact with officials; what we might learn that would allow us to be better prepared in the event of an encounter with another civilization in outer space.

 Columbus became convinced that he was near land on October 11, 1492.
 Land birds were seen from his ships and a carved wooden object had been recovered from the sea.
 However by sundown nothing else had been seen.
 At 2200 (10 PM) Columbus and crewman Pedro Guttierrez and Rodrigo Sanchez saw a light to the Southwest.
 The Pinta set course for the light.
 At 0200 (2 AM) October 12, 1492 crewman Rudrigo de Triana sighted land.
 Columbus fell to his knees in gratitude to God.
 To quell a potential mutiny Columbus had agreed to sail westward for only three days more on October 10, 1492.
 As dawn broke Columbus and his men saw a small green Island.
 A small boat was launched and the crew with Columbus embarked pulled for shore.
 While still offshore Columbus observed a group of people come out of the forest.
 First contact was about to happen.
 The people came down to the beach and stood looking at the approaching boat.
 Columbus dressed in his finest for the occasion buckled on his sword and armor when he saw the people on the beach.
 The sailors were also armed.